Highlights from the Ratings and Financial Report for Viavi Solutions Inc. (VIAV)

-Viavi Solutions Inc. (NASDAQ:VIAV) went down by -1.51% from its latest closing price compared to the recent 1-year high of $18.14.
-The company’s stock price has collected -2.58% of loss in the last five trading sessions.
-Press Release reported on 12/16/21 that VIAVI Provides Benchmarking and Validation for Global O-RAN Plugfest
+Viavi Solutions Inc. (NASDAQ:VIAV) went down by -0.29% from its latest closing price compared to the recent 1-year high of $18.14.
+The company’s stock price has collected -0.82% of loss in the last five trading sessions.
+Press Release reported on 01/14/22 that VIAVI Announces Date for Fiscal Second Quarter 2022 Financial Results

 Is It Worth Investing in Viavi Solutions Inc. (NASDAQ :VIAV) Right Now?